 We don't always know for sure when menstruation will come.

 The menstrual cycle does not last exactly one calendar month or 28 days, as is often said.
-The length of the cycle can vary not only from woman to woman, but also from month to month.
-However, a healthy cycle usually ranges from 21 to 35 days.
+The length of the cycle can vary not only among individual women but also from month to month.
+A healthy cycle, however, usually ranges from 21 to 35 days.

-It is not always possible to predict with certainty when menstruation will begin.
-Even a woman who has a good overview of her cycle, uses an app or takes notes, can sometimes be surprised by the arrival of menstruation .
-Usually, various signals appear a few days to a week in advance, such as mood swings, breast tenderness or pain, worse skin, fatigue or difficulty sleeping, but not all women experience these symptoms.
-Every body reacts differently, which is why the course and timing of menstruation are very individual.
+Therefore, it's not always possible to predict with certainty when menstruation will start.
+Even a woman who has a good overview of her cycle, uses an app, or keeps notes, can sometimes be surprised by the onset of menstruation.
+Although various signs usually appear a few days to a week beforehand, such as mood swings, breast sensitivity or pain, poorer skin, fatigue, or sleep problems, not all women experience these symptoms.
+Every body reacts differently, and therefore the course and timing of menstruation are very individual.

 -

 It is not possible to get pregnant from every unprotected sexual intercourse.
-The union of sperm and a mature egg can only occur during a short fertile period, which lasts only a few days in each cycle.
-The highest probability of pregnancy occurs at the time of ovulation , i.e. the moment when a mature egg is released from the ovary.
-It only lasts about 12 to 24 hours, but the chance of conception is not limited to this moment.
-Sperm can survive in the woman's body for several days after unprotected sexual intercourse and "wait" for the egg to be released.
+The union of sperm and a mature egg can only occur during a short fertile window, which lasts only a few days in each cycle.
+The highest probability of pregnancy occurs during ovulation, meaning the moment a mature egg is released from the ovary.
+It lasts only about 12 to 24 hours, but the chance of conception is not limited to this moment alone.
+Sperm can survive in a woman's body for several days after unprotected sexual intercourse and "wait" for the egg to be released.

-Therefore, the so-called fertile period is calculated as approximately five days before ovulation, the day of ovulation itself, and one day after it - this is when the probability of pregnancy is highest.
+Therefore, the so-called fertile window is calculated to be roughly five days before ovulation, the day of ovulation itself, and one day after – this is when the probability of conception is highest.

 -

-Although the main task of the reproductive system is reproduction, its influence extends much further.
-It affects not only the genitals and hormones, but also our energy, mood, sleep, immunity, digestion and how we react to stress or pain.
-Hormonal processes that occur in the body every day affect not only women's but also men's health.
-Yet the female body has remained almost unexplored in the field of medicine for a long time.
+Although the primary function of the reproductive system is reproduction, its influence extends far beyond that.
+It affects not only our sex organs and hormones but also our energy, mood, sleep, immunity, digestion, and how we react to stress or pain.
+The hormonal processes that occur in the body every day thus affect not only women's but also men's health.
+However, the female organism remained largely unexplored in medicine for a long time.

-As recently as 1993, it was not mandatory to include women in clinical trials.
-For decades, scientists considered the male body to be the “norm” and the female body to be a more complex deviation that could “distort” the results of research.
-The result is that we still know less about women’s health and body functioning than we should, and that many drugs and treatments were developed primarily with the male body in mind. ( 1 ) But women's bodies work differently in many ways.
-Biological and hormonal differences affect not only how women experience various diseases, but also how their bodies respond to painkillers, for example. ( 2 )
+As late as 1993, it was not mandatory to include women in clinical trials.
+For decades, scientists considered the male body to be the "norm" and the female body to be a more complex deviation that could "distort" research results.
+The consequence is that to this day, we know less about women's health and bodily function than we should, and that many drugs and treatment procedures were developed primarily with the male organism in mind.
+(1) But the female body works differently in many respects.
+Biological and hormonal differences affect not only how various diseases manifest in women but also how their bodies react to pain medications, for example.
+(2)

-Painkillers are not as effective for women.
-Read why
+Pain medications are not as effective for women.
+Find out why.

-Hormonal differences between the male and female bodies affect us almost every day.
-In men, testosterone levels fluctuate throughout the day – it is highest in the morning and gradually decreases – but these changes are relatively mild and occur over a short period of time.
-In women, on the other hand, the levels of the main hormones, estrogen and progesterone, change over the course of about a month, and even more significantly.
-These changes then affect the entire body, from energy and mood to immunity or performance.
-Therefore, it is completely natural that on certain days of the cycle a woman has more energy, a better mood and a greater desire for exercise or intimacy, while at other times (especially before menstruation) she is more tired, sensitive or prone to illness and injury.
+Hormonal differences between male and female bodies affect us almost every day.
+In men, testosterone levels fluctuate throughout the day – they are highest in the morning and gradually decrease – but these changes are relatively mild and occur over a short period.
+In women, however, the levels of the main hormones, estrogen and progesterone, change approximately over the course of a month, and much more significantly.
+These changes then affect the entire body, from energy and mood to immunity and performance.
+Therefore, it is completely natural for a woman to have more energy, a better mood, and a greater desire for movement or intimacy on certain days of her cycle, while at other times (especially before menstruation) she may be more tired, sensitive, or susceptible to illness and injury.

-Menstruation and the period leading up to it are often associated with not only mood swings or lower abdominal pain, but also a number of other physical and psychological symptoms.
-This is not just a short-term discomfort that can be easily “slept over” or ignored – menstruation really affects the daily lives of many women.
+Menstruation and the period leading up to it are often associated not only with mood swings or lower abdominal pain, but also with a number of other physical and psychological symptoms.
+This is not just about short-term discomfort that can be easily "slept off" or ignored – menstruation genuinely affects the daily lives of many women.

-A recent Femvie study found that up to 80% of women experience some degree of menstrual discomfort.
-The most common symptoms include fatigue, mood swings, lower abdominal cramps, breast tenderness, and difficulty concentrating.
-These symptoms can often have a direct impact on daily life, including work productivity.
+A recent Femvie study shows that up to 80% of women experience menstrual problems to some extent.
+The most common include fatigue, mood swings, lower abdominal cramps, breast pain, and impaired concentration.
+These symptoms can often directly impact daily life, including work productivity.

-Menstrual pain can be so severe in some women that it interferes with normal functioning.
-One typical example is endometriosis , a condition that causes chronic pelvic pain and affects about one in ten women worldwide.
-Endometriosis is therefore very common and probably affects women in your area, but it often goes undiagnosed.
-And yet it ranks among the top twenty most painful conditions of all. ( 3 , 4 )
+Pain during menstruation can be so intense in some women that it disrupts normal functioning.
+One typical example is endometriosis, a disease characterized by chronic pelvic pain, among other symptoms, affecting about one in ten women worldwide.
+Endometriosis is therefore very common and likely affects women around you, but it often remains overlooked.
+And yet it is among the twenty most painful conditions ever.
+(3, 4)

 -

-Now a little from a practical point of view.
-Nowadays, there are many different types of menstrual products available on the market – from pads and tampons , through menstrual panties and cups, to the menstrual sponge.
-Every woman is different.
-Some prefer pads, for example, for the night or because of heavy menstruation, others prefer tampons because they hardly notice them and they can do sports or swim with them.
-Many women combine several products according to their needs.
+Now for a bit of a practical perspective.
+Today, there are many different types of menstrual products available on the market – from pads and tampons, to menstrual underwear and cups, even menstrual sponges.
+Every woman finds something different that suits her.
+Some prefer pads, for example, at night or for heavy menstruation, while others prefer tampons because they hardly notice them and can exercise or swim with them.
+Many women combine multiple products as needed.

-Some women also use small panty liners all month long , whether as a safeguard against leakage due to an irregular cycle, during the first or last days of menstruation, or simply for a daily feeling of cleanliness and comfort.
+Some women also use small panty liners all month long, either as a backup against leaks due to an irregular cycle, during the first or last days of menstruation, or simply for an everyday feeling of cleanliness and comfort.

-Femvie final tip : if you and your partner don't live in the same household, make sure she always has a supply of the menstrual supplies she uses at your place - pads, tampons or other aids.
-As you already know, your period sometimes arrives completely unexpectedly.
-And running to the nearest store for pads at the last minute is not the most pleasant experience.
+Femvie's final tip: if you don't live with your partner, make sure she always finds a supply of the menstrual products she uses at your place – pads, tampons, or other aids.
+As you know, menstruation can sometimes arrive completely unexpectedly.
+And rushing to the nearest store for pads at the last minute isn't the most pleasant experience.

 -

-Hormonal fluctuations during the cycle can also affect mood women.
-However, not every negative or stronger emotion is automatically related to hormonal changes, and you shouldn't assume it is.
-If your partner, friend, daughter, or colleague is angry or sad, don't blame her feelings on her upcoming period and don't ignore them.
-Whatever she's going through deserves respect, whether she's on her period or not.
+Hormonal fluctuations during the cycle can also affect a woman's mood.
+However, not every negative or strong emotion is automatically related to hormonal changes, nor should you assume it is.
+If your partner, friend, daughter, or colleague is angry or sad, do not blame her feelings on impending menstruation and do not overlook them.
+Anything she is going through deserves respect, whether she is menstruating or not.

-- Menstruation as an indicator of health: An interview with Adéla about the cycle, diet and support at school and work
+- Menstruation as a health indicator: An interview with Adéla about cycle, diet, and support at school and work

 - 8 myths and stereotypes about menstruation